 Annual Flu Vaccine Have you had a flu shot?
-Care Coordination Has your personal doctor or doctor's office • managed your care among different providers and services to your satisfaction? • followed up promptly on test results? • talked to you about all the medications you taked to you about all the medications you take?

-Getting Appointments and Care Quickly How often have you ...

-- gotten urgent care as soon as needed? - gotten appointments at your doctor's office? - been seen within 15 minutes of your appointment time?
+Care Coordination Has your personal doctor or doctor's office •managed your care among different providers and services to your satisfaction? •followed up promptly on test results? •talked to you about all the medications you take?
+Getting Appointments and Care Quickly How often have you •gotten urgent care as soon as needed? •gotten appointments at your doctor's office? •been seen within 15 minutes of your appointment time?
+Overall Ratings On a scale from 0 to 10, how would you rate your •overall health care? •personal doctor? •specialist seen most often?

-Overall Ratings

-On a scale from 0 to 10, how would you rate your...

-- overall health care?

-- personal doctor?

-- specialist seen most often?